Today we're announcing the 1.0 release of

 One of rust's main selling points is zero cost abstractions.
 That means high-level concepts like generics incur no runtime penalty.
 Transitioning from SQL's expensive abstractions to rust's zero cost abstractions has been hugely satisfying as it enabled refactoring the codebase into a more maintainable state.
 Development velocity is up.
 Code quality is up.
 Performance is WAY up.

-As of 1.0, overhead introduced by pg_graphql is sub 300 microseconds per request on free-tier hardware.
+As of 1.0, overhead introduced by pg_graphql is sub 300 microseconds per request on free-plan hardware.
 When executed from SQL we see ~1060 queries per second per connection (no parallelism).
-If we include the entire Auth + HTTP stack, free tier can handle ~645 requests per second.
+If we include the entire Auth + HTTP stack, free plan can handle ~645 requests per second.
 On larger instance the stack handles upwards of 10k requests / second.

 While v1.0 is an important milestone for stability, there's plenty of room to expand the feature set.
 For example, some commonly requested features on the immediate roadmap are: